College football playoff debate: For a playoff

-Playoff proponents argue against the internal validity of the BCS National Championship and lament that the participants of the BCS National Championship game are decided based upon coaches' and media polls rather than via previous, on-field competition such as the case with head-to-head, bracket-style tournaments in other major sports and levels of college football.
-Proponents occasionally accuse the Bowl Championship Series of financial conflict with respect to the money earned in bowl games and the allocation of those resources.
+Playoff proponents argued against the internal validity of the Bowl Championship Series (BCS) national championship and lamented that the participants of the BCS National Championship Game were decided by the Coaches Poll and AP poll, rather than via on-field competition such as with head-to-head, bracket-style tournaments in other major sports and at other levels of college football.
+Proponents occasionally accused the Bowl Championship Series of financial conflict with respect to the money earned in bowl games and the allocation of those resources.

-Barack Obama has spoken out in favor of a playoff, before and after the 2008 U.S. presidential election.
-On November 18, 2008, in Obama's first interview as president-elect, Steve Kroft of 60 Minutes ended the interview with a question about the topic.
+Barack Obama spoke out in favor of a playoff, before and after the 2008 U.S. presidential election.
+On November 18, 2008, in his first interview as president-elect, Steve Kroft of 60 Minutes ended the interview with a question about the topic.
 Obama replied: I think any sensible person would say that if you've got a bunch of teams who play throughout the season, and many of them have one loss or two losses, there's no clear decisive winner that we should be creating a playoff system.
 Eight teams.
 That would be three rounds, to determine a national champion.
 It would add three extra weeks to the season.
 You could trim back on the regular season.
 I don't know any serious fan of college football who has disagreed with me on this.
 So, I'm gonna throw my weight around a little bit.
 I think it's the right thing to do.